Doomedbubbles77/SSA-eAIP/docs/Contributing/eAIP/Aerodrome Formats/ground.md

 ## Restrictions

-**Please talk about the relevant restirctions in regard to aircraft wingspan.
-You must mention Code F requirments if the airport is able to accomodate it**
+"Airport Name" is only able to accomodate up to Code X aircraft.

 !!! info "VFR Phraseology"
     "BAW09P, Confirm you are able to keep clear of the Bonair A350 ahead of you?"